-The Office of Juvenile Justice and Delinquency Prevention (OJJDP) compiles arrest information provided by law enforcement agencies each year and creates reports examining the trends, rates and statistics of juvenile criminal activity.
+The Office of Juvenile Justice and Delinquency Prevention (OJJDP) compiles arrest information provided by law enforcement agencies each year and creates reports examining the trends, rates and statistics for juvenile crimes.
 Every four years the OJJDP publishes a comprehensive study as part of its Juvenile Offenders and Victims National Report Series.
 The arrest statistics found in these studies are useful for comparing general trends.

 Juvenile Crime Statistics